 30-19) you cannot stop someone doing a BACKUP LOG ..
 WITH NO_LOG or TRUNCATE_ONLY operation

-No. In SQL Server 2008 it’s not possible any more (yay!) and in 2005 and before, use trace flag 3231 which turns the operation into a no-op.
+No. It’s not possible any more (yay!) and in 2005 and before, use trace flag 3231 which turns the operation into a no-op.

 30-20) log backups always clear the log